emca-it/ITRS-Log-Analytics-7.x/01-Installation/01-Installation.md

 During interactive installation you will be ask about following tasks:

-- install & configure Logstash with custom  ITRS Log Analytics Configuration - like Beats, Syslog, Blacklist, Netflow, Wazuh, Winrm, Logtrail, OP5, etc;
+- install & configure Network Probe with custom  ITRS Log Analytics Configuration - like Beats, Syslog, Blacklist, Netflow, Winrm, Logtrail, OP5, etc;
 - install the  ITRS Log Analytics Client Node, as well as the other client-node dependencies;
 - install the  ITRS Log Analytics Data Node, as well as the other data-node dependencies;
 - load the  ITRS Log Analytics custom dashboards, alerts and configs;